brianhouse/ART212/next.md

 sound art is the superior class. the exercise / project structure is good. and it also has readings.

-so eventually, is there a physical computing equivalent to that?
+so eventually, this is a physical computing equivalent to that

+may need training prior